 Love Across Battlelines: With Arthéon, of course.
 Season 4 finale however hints towards her not taking the relationship seriously and seeing it as a roleplay element.

 Meaningful Name: The fact that her name sounds just like the French word for a tooth cavity has been pointed out twice.
 She triggered the Rage Breaking Point that eventually lead Arthéon to disband the Noob guild.

 Morality Chain: Given how Arthéon reacted to her giving more importance to a game-wide event than to their wedding, she apparently became a milder version of that without anyone noticing while they were together.

 Runaway Bride: More like left Arthéon at the altar because she preferred discovering new game content over finalising the in-game marriage that she was taking less seriouly than him.

-Satellite Love Interest: Barely averted, as she bonded with Arthéon over common interest in the game background and dreams of finding a unique item.
+Satellite Love Interest: Downplayed, as she bonded with Arthéon over common interest in the game background and dreams of finding a unique item.
 However, nothing of her life before meeting Arthéon is known, outside of the fact that she somehow knows Spectre.
 And again, he could have been the one who approached her given the circumstances in which it's revealed.

 OTHER HORIZON USERS

 Played by : Lucas Robert (for portrayal of Théodore and his former player avatar)

 The Game Master who banned Arthéon's level 100 character and shows up whenever a Game Master request is made.
 Strictly by the book, he enjoys banning avatars that break the rules.
 Also happens to be the head Game Master and Tenshirock's son.